markt-de/puppet-galera/README.md

 Furthermore the bootstrap functionality may be considered harmful for existing clusters.
 For extra safety, the bootstrap command may be set to something like `/bin/false` (see [GH-116](https://github.com/fraenki/puppet-galera/issues/116) for more information).

+It should also be noted that it is not possible to unset default configuration variables (see [GH-174](https://github.com/fraenki/puppet-galera/issues/174)).
+This is true for this modules' own variables, but also for pre-defined variables that are set by the puppetlabs/mysql module.

 ## Development

 ### Contributing